rlqualls/sugarcane/README.md

 ## Usage

+Navigate to the root of your project and run sugarcane

-    sugarcane --abc-glob '{lib,spec}/**/*.rb' --abc-max 15
+    $ sugarcane --abc-glob '{lib,spec}/**/*.rb' --abc-max 15

-Your main build task should run this, probably via `bundle exec`.
-It will have a non-zero exit code if any quality checks fail.
-Also, a report:
+Alternatively, for `cane` functionality, add the report --option

-    > sugarcane --report
+    $ sugarcane --report

     Methods exceeded maximum allowed ABC complexity (2):